 Proctors use the TA Interface to administer and monitor the test on test day.

-If your school already uses AIR's TIDE system and secure browser and your students take the test on Chromebooks or iPads, you'll need to change the assessment program in AIR Secure Test.
-For Windows and MacOS, you'll need to install College Board's version of the secure browser.
+If your school already uses the AIR TIDE system and secure browser and your students take the test on Chromebooks or iPads, you'll need to change the assessment program in AIR Secure Test.
+For Windows and MacOS, you'll need to install the College Board version of the secure browser.